christofolo/christofolo.github.io/musictheory.md

 *There are 7 notes.
 Remember that the two pitches that are 12 frets apart get the same name.*

 ![ ]({{ site.baseurl }}/images/major-scale-pattern-rainbow.png?abc?2272022){: .mx-auto.d-block :}
 *There are only 7 notes.
-The last note is "1" again but at the higher "octave".*
+The last note is "1" again but at the higher "octave".
+Notice the ligher shade of red for the higher "1".*

 Because most music revolves around just 7 notes (the Major Scale), we only use 7 letters of the alphabet for the basis of naming all the pitches.
 We would run out of letters if we gave every pitch a unique name.